dchung1940/data_analysis/README.md

 # Data Analysis

-This repository is for storing many short data analysis done using data.
+This repository is for storing many short data analysis done using pulbic data.
 Currently it includes analysis on Chicago food vendors, covid-19, and local Champaign data.
 They all use problem, plan, data, analysis, conclusion (PPDAC) cycle for its analysis.
 All the files are created by using R and R markdown